 What qualities differentiate highly effective people?

 Is it how they manage their day?
 Their way of thinking?
 How they approach problems?

-In the best-selling book The 7 Habits of Highly Effective People, Stephen R. Covey explains that how certain thoughts and activities turned into habits is most crucial in what sets highly effective people apart.
+In the best-selling book The 7 Habits of Highly Effective People, Stephen R. Covey explains how habits sets highly effective people apart.

 Here are my 3 Takeaways, in the form of three of the seven habits: